My name is Alex Genadinik. I've been in Elearning since 2014 and have over 500,000 students. Here is my Udemy teaching profile.

 Here is a page that discusses the best microphone for online courses.
 In addition to a microphone you may also find acoustic foam, microphone mount, and a pop filter useful.

-Another thing to think about is whether you should be the only instructor in the course or whether you should have a co-instructor.
+Think about is whether you should be the only instructor in the course or whether you should have a co-instructor.
 Co-instructors are valuable if they can help you promote or add insight to the course.
+But if they don't provide long-term value, you will be stuck splitting revenue with them while doing most of the work which will discourage you from improving the course, which may ultimately lead to the overall failure of a course.